sigseg1v/twitchplaysd2/twitch_commands.md

 - f1-8 -- *pushes the F keys (can be used to bind skills)*

+- loot -- *shows loot on the ground for 5 seconds*

 - num0-7 -- *does voice emotes*

 - walk -- *toggles run / walk*